hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       relationship requires answer to be one generation up<br/><span style="color: red;">implies</span><br/>
       Output person is of generation 2
     + Requirements for the prediction
-      + appropriate extract the features at the hidden layer
-      + appropriate extract the features of the last hidden layer
+      + appropriately extract the features at the first & last hidden layers
       + make the middle layer related to those features correctly

 + Another way to see that it works